vapoursynth/vapoursynth/doc/gettingstarted.rst

 Remember that most VapourSynth objects have a quite nice string representation in Python, so if you want to know more about an instance just call print().

+It it also possible to directly open the script in VapourSynth Editor or VirtualDub FilterMod for previewing.

 Output with VSPipe
 ##################